-Linear actuators are used to move a variety of different loads.
+Linear actuators are used to move to a variety of different loads.
 They convert energy into linear motion and can be powered by pressurized fluid or electricity.
-In this post, we will break down the key advantages and disadvantages of hydraulic, pneumatic and electric linear actuators.
+In this post, we will break down the key advantages and disadvantages of hydraulic, pneumatic, and electric linear actuators.
 Additionally, you will be able to see the key differences of an electric over hydraulic linear actuator or a pneumatic over electric linear actuator, for example.

 Pros and Cons of Hydraulic Linear Actuators

 Hydraulic linear actuators utilize a piston-cylinder configuration.
 An incompressible liquid from a pump moves the piston inside the cylinder.
 With increased pressure, the piston moves linearly inside the cylinder, and the speed can be adjusted by changing the flow rate of the fluid.
 A high-speed hydraulic actuator is not only fast, but can supply a significant force.
 The piston returns to its retracted position by either a spring-back force or fluid being supplied to the opposite side.

 - Hydraulic actuators can hold a constant force without the pump supplying more fluid due to the use of an incompressible fluid.

 - Hydraulic actuators can produce very high forces.

 - It can produce high speeds.

 - Hydraulic fluid leak which leads to losses in efficiency.
 This can also lead to cleanliness issues.

 - Require many accompanying components including a fluid reservoir, pumps, motors, release valves, heat exchangers, and noise reduction equipment.

 - High maintenance systems.
 Many components to constantly monitor.

 Pros and Cons of Pneumatic Linear Actuators

 Pneumatic actuators function in a similar way to hydraulic actuators with the difference being the driving fluid, air rather than hydraulic fluid.
 The gas is compressed in a piston-cylinder setup which creates a linear force.

 - Pneumatic actuators are very simple, most aluminum cylinders have optimal maximum pressure ratings which allows for an optimal range of forces.

 - Pneumatic actuators are often used in areas of extreme temperatures due to the safety of using air rather than hazardous chemicals or electricity.

 - It is a low-cost option.